Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface: Irreducibility for

 The space of extensions ${\rm Ext}^1(J_{P/X}(1), \Oo _X)$ is dual to ${\rm Ext}^1(\Oo _X, J_{P/X}(2))=H^1(J_{P/X}(2))$.
 We have the exact sequence

-However, $H^0(\Oo _X(2))=H^0(\Oo _{\pp^3}(2))$ and the map to $H^0(\Oo _P(2))$ factors through $H^0(\Oo _{\ell}(2))$, the space of degree two forms on $\ell \cong \pp ^1$, which has dimension $3$.
+However, $H^0(\Oo _X(2))=H^0(\Oo _{\pp^3}(2))$ and the map to $H^0(\Oo _P(2))$ factors through $H^0(\Oo _{L}(2))$, the space of degree two forms on $L \cong \pp ^1$, which has dimension $3$.
 Hence, the cokernel $H^1(J_{P/X}(2))$ has dimension $2$.
 The extension classes which correspond to bundles, are the linear forms on $H^1(J_{P/X}(2))$ which don't vanish on any of the images of the lines in $H^0(\Oo _P(2))$ corresponding to the $5$ different points.
-Since $H^1(J_{P/X}(2))$ has dimension two, we can find a family of extension classes whose limiting point is an extension which vanishes on one of the lines corresponding to a point in $P$.
+Since $X$ is general, the collection of $5$ points $X\cap L$ is not in a special position in $\pp^1$, so the images of the lines are distinct in the two dimensional space $H^1(J_{P/X}(2))$.
+So we can find a family of extension classes whose limiting point is an extension which vanishes on one of the lines corresponding to a point in $P$.
 This gives a degeneration towards a torsion-free sheaf with a single non-locally free point, still sitting in a nontrivial extension of the above form.
 We conclude that the limiting bundle is still stable, so we have constructed a degeneration from a point of $M(5)$, to the single boundary stratum $M(5,4)$.

 Notice that the dimension of $M(5,4)$ is bigger than that of $M(5)$, so the set of limiting points is a strict subvariety of $M(5,4)$.
 We have $\overline{M} (5)=M(5) \cup M(5,4)$, and we have shown that the closures of these two strata have nonempty intersection.
 This fact is also a consequence of the more explicit description of $\overline{M(5)}$ stated in Theorem \ref{descrip45} above (but where the proof was left to the reader).